Life can be unpredictable, and that’s what keeps it interesting.

 Life Insurance for College Students

-The average college student graduates with about $30,000 in student loan debt, and that’s just for an undergraduate degree.
+Forbes reports that the average college student graduates with over $30,000 in student debt, and that’s just for an undergraduate degree.
 Students earning advanced degrees often borrow much more.

 Life insurance coverage could cover these debts so your grieving co-signer wouldn’t have to.